D. J. Sparr

-Soloist & Guest Performances

-Throughout 2024–2025, Sparr was featured as electric guitar soloist with the Buffalo Philharmonic Orchestra, performing his own compositions alongside works by Shostakovich, and with the Greensboro Symphony in Chris Brubeck’s Double Concerto for Two Guitars.
-He has also appeared with ensembles including the New World Symphony, Eighth Blackbird, Houston Grand Opera, Washington National Opera, and the Cabrillo Festival Orchestra.

-His music has been performed and commissioned by numerous ensembles, including the Washington National Opera, Houston Grand Opera (HGOco), Chicago Youth Symphony Orchestras, the Albany Symphony Orchestra, eighth blackbird, and the Dayton Philharmonic.
-He is the recipient of the $10,000 Grand Prize in the orchestra category of the BMG/Williams College National Young Composers Competition, was an alternate for the 1998–99 Rome Prize from the American Academy in Rome, and has received two BMI Student Composer Awards.
+His music has been performed and commissioned by numerous ensembles, including the Washington National Opera, Houston Grand Opera (HGOco, Chicago Youth Symphony Orchestras, the Albany Symphony Orchestra, eighth blackbird, & the Dayton Philharmonic.
+He is the recipient of the $10,000 Grand Prize in the orchestra category for the BMG/Williams College National Young Composers Competition, was an alternate for the 1998-9 Rome Prize from the American Academy in Rome, and has won two BMI Student Composer Awards.

 Dr. Sparr is a graduate of the Baltimore School for the Arts and received his Bachelor of Music degree from the Eastman School of Music.
-He completed his Doctor of Musical Arts degree in composition at the University of Michigan in 2003.
+He completed his Doctor of Musical Arts degree from the University of Michigan in 2003.
 His composition teachers include Michael Daugherty, Augusta Read Thomas, Sydney Hodkinson, and Pulitzer Prize winners William Bolcom, Christopher Rouse, and Joseph Schwantner.

-Teaching & Mentorship

-Sparr remains on faculty at The Walden School's Creative Musicians Retreat and served as Artistic Coordinator for the inaugural Memphis Composers Institute in 2025.
-In 2025, he joined the faculty of Louisiana State University’s Roger Hadfield Ogden Honors College.
-His previous academic appointments include Texas Tech University’s School of Music.

-Sparr has held residencies with numerous orchestras.
-From 2018 to 2020, he served as curator for the Lubbock Symphony Orchestra’s SOUND! chamber music series, programming works by contemporary American composers and performing as electric guitar soloist.
-From 2011 to 2014, he was the Young American Composer-in-Residence with the California Symphony, and from 2009 to 2011 he served as composer-in-residence with the Richmond Symphony Orchestra’s Department of Education and Community Engagement.
+D. J. has held residencies with numerous orchestras.
+Most recently he was the curator for the Lubbock Symphony Orchestra SOUND! series from 2018-2020.
+From 2011-2014 he was the Young American Composer-in-Residence with the California Symphony.
+He was the composer-in-residence with the Richmond Symphony Orchestra's education and community engagement department from 2009-2011.

-Style & Recognition

-Gramophone has called Sparr “exemplary,” and critics have noted his style as “pop‑Romantic … iridescent and wondrous” in The Mercury News and “boundary-erasing” in The New York Times.
-He was a featured soloist on the 2018 Grammy Award–winning recording of Kenneth Fuchs’s concertos with the London Symphony Orchestra conducted by JoAnn Falletta.